 Sound spiritual life – Bishnois should worship their Lord and perform certain religious rituals.

 I guess an introduction of the Bishnois of Rajasthan wouldn’t be complete without telling the story of Amrita Devi and the Khejarli Massacre.
 Bishnoi villages, despite being located in deserts, are known as oases where trees and wildlife abound.
-In 1730 in the Bishnoi village of Khejarli, a woman named Amrita Devi protested against the men sent by the Maharaja to cut the Khejri trees.
+In 1730, the Maharaja sent men to cut the Khejri trees in the Bishnoi village of Khejarli.
 The trees will be used for burning lime for the construction of the Maharaja’s palace.
+A woman villager named Amrita Devi strongly protested this.

-In an attempt to resist the cutting, Devi hugged the tree but the Maharaja men were relentless and went ahead with cutting the trees.
-Devi’s head was axed together with the trees.
+Devi hugged the tree in an attempt to resist the cutting, but the Maharaja men were relentless.
+They went ahead with cutting the trees.
+The men axed Devi’s head, together with the trees.
 Following this incident, 363 Bishnois including Devi and her three daughters gave up their lives to save the trees.

 Maharaja Abhay Singh was struck by the villager’s courage and ordered the tree cutting to stop.
 As an apology, the maharaja gave a royal decree preventing the cutting of trees in all Bishnoi villages.
 The incident is a powerful inspiration for the fight for the cause of environmental protection.